Here's a compilation of 21 secrets and tips for designing an awesome, interactive and truly engaging website!

 With a lot of space left blank, your users are more likely to “hang out” longer and explore your website more, thereby reducing your bounce rate.

-Check out this post for more inspiration on the use of white space.
+more inspiration on the use of white space.

 7. Use colors strategically